jbriaux/c-bittrex/README.md

 Installation
 -------------

-You need to have jansson installed on your OS (http://www.digip.org/jansson/)
+You need to have jansson installed on your OS (http://www.digip.org/jansson/) and MySQL (server + client).

 On CentOS:
 ```